Benchmarking on Twitter will be decisive for establishing a successful strategy on this channel.

 - Do they receive likes or retweets on their publications?
 More, or less than our own brand?

 - How many people mention them?
 Who are they?
 Is it always the same people that write often about them or many of them that only tweet once or twice?

-Bonus Track: The 10 Commandments to be Successful with Benchmarking on Twitter
+How to be successful with Benchmarking on Twitter

 A competitive analysis is hard work.
 So we put together some quick tips that can make it a bit easier: